taylorsilva/posts/tasks-inputs-101/tasks-inputs-101.md

 The first task will create `the-output` with `file1`.
 The second task will add `file2` to the `the-output`.
 The last task will read the contents of `file1` and `file2`.

-As long as you redeclare the input as an output in the second task you can modify any of your outputs.
+As long as you re-declare the input as an output in the second task you can modify any of your outputs.

 This means you can pass something between a bunch of tasks and have each task add or modify something in the artifact.